-Cecil has been teaching English and Mathematics in Japan to students, including those with LD, (Asperger syndrome, dyslexia, dyspraxia, dyscalculia, ADHD, etc.), for around 10 years.
+Cecil has been teaching English and Mathematics in Japan to students, including those with LD, (Asperger syndrome, dyslexia, dyspraxia, dyscalculia, ADHD, etc.), for over 15 years.

 Louise is a Physiotherapist who has a lot of experience working with pre-school, infants and primary school age children with learning difficulties.
 Her focus has been on the area of paediatric physiotherapy looking at normal movement development and especially how it impacts on learning and language development.

 Like many professionals working in this area, her interest was initially driven by a personal need – a Mum looking for answers to help her dyslexic son.
 Barbara’s books got her looking for the answers in the right place – Moving to Learn.

 Louise is a movement specialist who understands the complexities of “normal”/ “ideal” development of the human nervous system, she values the neuro – developmental principles apparent in the Move to Learn program, enjoying its simplicity, structure and effectiveness.

 She also uses Rhythmic Movement Training, another neuro-developmental approach that works specifically to integrate primitive reflexes, and she is trained in “The Listening Program”, an auditory integration program.
 Listening problems and movement problems often go hand in hand to make reading, writing and understanding in the classroom difficult.

 Louise has been instrumental in publishing the first edition of “Moving Mountains” (a Thai language version of “Ten Gems for the Brain”), and has spent a number of years working in Thailand.
 She has recently relocated to the United States and plans to run workshops in 2015, but for the moment, please contact her through this email address.